 It is worth noting that only the property acquired by the spouses during the marriage is subject to division in most cases.
 So, it is important to classify the property as either separate property or community property before you start to divvy it up.

 Separate property typically includes anything acquired by either party before the marriage, after the date of separation, or by inheritance or gift.
 On the other hand, marital property is anything that is acquired during the marriage.

 Gender does not affect how property is divided, so there is no set rule about what a husband or wife will receive in the divorce settlement.

 Entitlement to Alimony

-The amount of alimony that is ordered depends on each spouse’s finances, and usually takes into account how the spouses lived during the marriage.
-Each state has different factors it looks to when determining an amount for alimony, and some states use specific formulas to come up with a support number.
+The amount of alimony ordered depends on each spouse’s finances and usually takes into account how the spouses lived during the marriage.
+Each state has different factors it uses when determining an amount for alimony, and some states use specific formulas to come up with a support number.

 Typically, a woman can be entitled to alimony if she needs assistance maintaining the lifestyle she had during the marriage.
 A court may award alimony to the wife in the divorce settlement if she lacks sufficient property and cannot support herself after the divorce.

 Many states also recognize rehabilitative alimony when getting divorced.
 It may protect the rights of women who had to take a career break to look after children.
 Usually, rehabilitative alimony implies periodic payments for a fixed period, purposed to help the spouse with low earning capacity or lack of sufficient professional skills to get an education or training needed to find decent employment and achieve financial stability.